dusty-phillips/gitifyhg/README.rst

 Dependencies
 ------------
-``gitifyhg`` has been tested to run on cPython 2.6 and 2.7.
+``gitifyhg`` has been tested to run on CPython 2.6 and 2.7.
 Any python that supports Mercurial should be supported.
-Sadly, this excludes both pypy and cPython 3.
+Sadly, this excludes both pypy and CPython 3.

-``gitifyhg`` requires at least Mercurial 1.9, older versions are curently not supported.
+``gitifyhg`` requires at least Mercurial 1.9, older versions are currently not supported.
 We perform continuous testing against various Mercurial versions ranging from 1.9 to 2.5.
 However, this does not completely rule out the possibility of compatibility issues, so we recommend using Mercurial 2.4.x or 2.5.x, as this is what ``gitifyhg`` is primarily developed for.
-Should you actually encounter any compatibility issues with any older or newer Mercurial versions, please submit ann issue.
+Should you actually encounter any compatibility issues with any older or newer Mercurial versions, please submit an issue.

-It has been tested on Arch Linux and Mac OS X. In general it should work equally well on other Unix-like operating systems like *BSD or Solari.
+It has been tested on Arch Linux and Mac OS X. In general it should work equally well on other Unix-like operating systems like *BSD or Solaris.
 All bets are off with Windows, but please let us know if it works or you fixed it.